Color as a Psychological Anchor

 If you use a color, pair it with an action.
 Wear green and make the growth call.
 Use white and clean up the document.
 Use blue and slow the conversation down.

 Turn myth into maintenance.
 A frightening term should become a checklist, a conversation, a safety plan, a budgeting habit, a health appointment, or a gentler way to handle uncertainty.
-Start the note with "What state do I want the symbol to remind me of?", then end with one adjustment this week around "Am I using ritual to focus or to avoid responsibility?".
+Start the note with one question from the list, then end with one adjustment for this week.

 - What state do I want the symbol to remind me of?